James Webb Space Telescope: Transit and structural deployment

-JWST was released from the rocket upper stage 27 minutes after a flawless launch.
-Starting 31 minutes after launch, and continuing for about 13 days, JWST began the process of deploying its solar array, antenna, sunshield, and mirrors.
-Nearly all deployment actions are commanded by the Space Telescope Science Institute in Baltimore, except for two early automatic steps, solar panel unfolding and communication antenna deployment.
+Webb was released from the rocket upper stage 27 minutes after a flawless launch.
+Starting 31 minutes after launch, and continuing for about 13 days, Webb began the process of deploying its solar array, antenna, sunshield, and mirrors.
+Nearly all deployment actions are commanded by the Space Telescope Science Institute in Baltimore, Maryland, except for two early automatic steps, solar panel unfolding and communication antenna deployment.
 The mission was designed to give ground controllers flexibility to change or modify the deployment sequence in case of problems.

 At 7:50 p.m.
 EST on 25 December 2021, about 12 hours after launch, the telescope's pair of primary rockets began firing for 65 minutes to make the first of three planned mid-course corrections.
 On day two, the high gain communication antenna deployed automatically.

 On 27 December 2021, at 60 hours after launch, Webb's rockets fired for nine minutes and 27 seconds to make the second of three mid-course corrections for the telescope to arrive at its L2 destination.
 On 28 December 2021, three days after launch, mission controllers began the multi-day deployment of Webb's all-important sunshield.
 On 30 December 2021, controllers successfully completed two more steps in unpacking the observatory.
 First, commands deployed the aft "momentum flap", a device that provides balance against solar pressure on the sunshield, saving fuel by reducing the need for thruster firing to maintain Webb's orientation.